-Choose one of Grandma's homemade apple dessert recipes and make a tasty dessert dish that everyone will rave about.
-There's something about the flavor of apple that satisfies and reminds of home and comfort.
+Choose one of these old fashioned apple desserts and serve a tasty dessert dish that everyone will rave about.
+There's something about the flavor and aroma of baked apple that satisfies and reminds of home and comfort.

 Whether it's an apple crisp, a vintage pandowdy, or the plump apple dumplings, you'll love them all.
-Enjoy an old fashioned apple dessert today!
+Enjoy a delicious homemade dessert today!

 Submitted by Bill, Kansas, USA

 This recipe for apple crisp can be used with any type of apple, but I like it best with either tart Granny Smiths or Jonathons.